mkshitij1763/sms-spam-detector/README.md

 ### Acknowledgments:

-Special thanks to [name] for providing the dataset used in this project.
+Special thanks to[Nitish Singh](https://github.com/campusx-official) for providing the dataset used in this project.

 ---

 Feel free to contribute to this project by submitting bug reports, feature requests, or pull requests.
-For any inquiries or support, please contact [email address].
+For any inquiries or support, please contact [mkshitij1763@gmail.com].